imtanmay46/aether/docs/SECURITY_WHITEPAPER.md

 ## 11. Conclusion

-Aether demonstrates that **AI safety can be enforced deterministically** without relying on model alignment alone.
+Aether demonstrates that AI safety is most effective when enforced as a deterministic infrastructure layer rather than a probabilistic prompt engineering exercise.\

-By treating safety as infrastructure, Aether provides:
+By decoupling governance from the underlying model, Aether establishes a consistent security boundary that does not rely solely on the internal alignment of the LLM.

-- Predictable behavior
+Through this framework, Aether provides:
-- Auditable decisions
+* **Predictable Behavior:** Safety logic is executed independently, ensuring consistent enforcement regardless of the model provider.
-- Strong guarantees against data leakage and misuse
+* **Auditable Decisions:** A centralized telemetry layer captures all governance events, enabling forensic review and regulatory compliance.

-> **AI safety is not a prompt.**
+* **Structural Guarantees:** Multi-stage filtering creates a fail-closed environment that actively prevents data leakage and model-induced harm.

-> **It is a boundary.**
+In summary, Aether treats AI safety as a fundamental boundary within the enterprise tech stack—ensuring that LLM utility is never achieved at the expense of organizational security.